Arsenal youth academy players

 Arsenal’s Hale End academy is intrinsic to the football club.
 Since its inception, Arsenal’s greatest teams have always featured home-grown academy players, including Rocky Rocastle, Tony Adams and Ashley Cole.
 As the club rebuilds, there’s an increased emphasis on academy players – with Bukayo Saka and Emile Smith Rowe the stars of the new generation.

 There is something wonderfully ‘Arsenal’ about the way Patino plays.
 He is most natural as a six or eight in midfield and boasts technical quality to make the difficult things look easy.
 For the Under-23s this season, he has been tasked with conducting play when collecting the ball from his defenders, where he can either dribble through pressure or distribute with laser-like accuracy.

-The 18-year-old is left footed – almost in the mould of David Silva – and glides across the pitch with ease, displaying great control and body perception.
+He is left footed – almost in the mould of David Silva – and glides across the pitch with ease, displaying great control and body perception.
 He can breeze past players with body feints and shoulder drops, making him extremely press-resistant in midfield.
 His awareness of when to drive forward, when to stay and when to pass is very mature, and he likes playing close to teammates where he can eliminate opposition defenders with give-and-go’s.

 Confidence in his own ability can lead to him getting caught in possession but those lapses are becoming more infrequent.
 He is an honest worker, will never shirk away from challenges and is used to being kicked – but could be stronger in duels – something which will hopefully arrive as he bulks up.
 Patino, like many left footed players, should also aim to improve his weaker right side.